Warsaw Ghetto hunger study

-In February 1942 a group of Jewish doctors headed by Israel Milejkowski decided to use the famine, which was out of their control, to study the physiological and psychological effects of hunger.
+In February 1942 a group of Jewish doctors headed by Izrael Milejkowski decided to use the famine, which was out of their control, to study the physiological and psychological effects of hunger.
 Using smuggled supplies, they commenced on a deep study of the various aspects of hunger: metabolic, cardiovascular, ophthalmological and even immune system changes, to name a few.
 Despite the lack of resources, the risk of execution (Jews being prohibited by the Nazis from scientific work) and their own poor physical conditions, the 28 doctors managed to keep a strict study protocol including isolation, glycemic load testing, and even pathology.

 The study had ended in August 1942 with the Grossaktion Warsaw.
 The study manuscript was smuggled out of the ghetto and kept by the Polish doctor Witold Eugeniusz Orłowski.
 Immediately after the end of the war it was published in Polish and French (1946), and then in English in 1979 by Myron Winick of Columbia University.